merondun/puzzler/README.md

 echo "export PATH=\$PATH:$INSTALL_DIR/HapHiC/utils" >> ~/.bashrc
 ```

-:exclamation: If you go the conda route, you must make sure that `juicer pre` is available on path (included in HapHic installation), and you will need to modify path to `java -Xmx${MEM}G -jar /opt/HapHiC/utils/juicer_tools.1.9.9_jcuda.0.8.jar` to the correct path within `puzzler`.
-Simply search for that line in the script (typically around line 393), and replace the `/opt/` path with the path to your `.jarfile`.
+:exclamation: If you go the conda route (only conda, apptainer is all set), you must make sure to modify `JARFILE="/path/to/juicer_tools.1.9.9_jcuda.0.8.jar"` to the correct path within `puzzler`.
+Simply search for `JARFILE` in the script (typically around line 101), and replace with the path to your `.jarfile`.

 <!-- TOC --><a name="workflow"></a>